No-regret Exploration in Contextual Reinforcement Learning: LOWER BOUND FOR GLM CMDP

 \section{LOWER BOUND FOR GLM CMDP}

-We construct a family of hard instances for the GLM-CMDP problem by building up on the construction of \cite{osband2016lower} and \cite{jaksch2010near} and show the following lower bound\footnote{The proof is deferred to the appendix due to space constraints.}: \begin{theorem} For any algorithm $\mathbf{A}$, there exists a set of values for $\{S,A,H\}$, CMDP's with $S$ states, $A$ actions, horizon $H$ and $K \geq dSA$ for logit and linear combination case, such that the expected regret of $\mathbf{A}$ (for any sequence of initial states $\C{S}^K$) after $K$ episodes is:
+In this section, we show a regret lower bound by constructing a family of hard instances for the GLM-CMDP problem.
+We build upon the construction of \cite{osband2016lower} and \cite{jaksch2010near} for the analysis\footnote{The proof is deferred to the appendix due to space constraints.}: \begin{theorem} For any algorithm $\mathbf{A}$, there exists CMDP's with $S$ states, $A$ actions, horizon $H$ and $K \geq dSA$ for logit and linear combination case, such that the expected regret of $\mathbf{A}$ (for any sequence of initial states $\in$ $\C{S}^K$) after $K$ episodes is:

 \end{theorem} The lower bound has the usual dependence on MDP parameters in the tabular MDP case, with an additional $\C{O}(\sqrt{d})$ dependence on the context dimension.
 Thus, our upper bounds have a gap of $\C{O}(H\sqrt{dS})$ with the lower bound even in the arguably simpler case of Example~\ref{ex:lincomb}.